shareloqs/MPSDynamics/docs/src/index.md

 The package has been developed with the aim of studying non-Markovian open system dynamics at finite temperature using the state-of-the-art numerically exact Thermalized-Time Evolving Density operator with Orthonormal Polynomials Algorithm (T-TEDOPA) based on environment chain mapping.
 However the methods implemented can equally be applied to other areas of physics.

-!!! warning
-	The documentation is currently undergoing massive restructurations/improvement.
-It's a work in progress until the next release scheduled for May, 2024.

 ## Installation

 The package may be installed by typing the following into a Julia REPL